 - Oil for frying (I normally use peanut oil, and at least 3 inches deep)

-- Use a tablespoon measure to scoop the paste and gently drop into the hot oil.
-Be mindful not fill up the entire pot with too many Akara balls.
-When the underside turns brown, use a fork or wooden skewer to flip the balls so the other cooks as well.
-When both sides of the Akara balls are cooked, use a skimming ladle or spoon to scoop them off the oil and place them on a paper towel-lined plate.
-Repeat this step to fry all the paste, enjoy with family, and friends.
-WATCH THE RECIPE VIDEO BELOW: ⬇️
+- STEP 5: Fry Akara Balls.
+The best part of the work begins with frying.
+To fry akara, first, add enough frying oil up to 3 inches deep.
+Second, heat the oil, preferably on medium heat.
+Allow the oil to heat up, but make sure the oil is not too hot.
+Then, use a tablespoon measuring spoon to add the paste to the hot oil.
+Note: do not overcrowd the pot.
+Third, when the underside turns brown, use a fork or wooden skewer to flip the balls so the other side cooks as well.
+When both sides of the akara balls are cooked, use a strainer skimmer ladle to scoop them off the oil and place them on a paper towel-lined plate.
+Fourth, fry in batches.
+Finally, repeat this step to fry all the paste/batter.

 Usually, the exact quantity of the ingredients will depend on the amount of akara you want to make.
 If you are new to akara, you start with 1 – 2 cups of dry beans.
 Adjust as you wish.
 Look at my beans paste, and possibly model yours that way.